A Unified Understanding and Evaluation of Steering Methods: Related Works

 \paragraph{Model Alignment} A wide body of research addresses the problem of model alignment~\citep{casper2023open, ji2023ai, hendrycks2021unsolved, leike2018scalable}.
 One of the primary approaches for model alignment is training the model on datasets consisting of human preferences on model generations~\citep{bai2022training, ouyang2022training, christiano2017deep, ziegler2019fine, yuan2023rrhf, rafailov2023direct, dong2023raft, liu2023chain, song2023preference, pal2024smaug, meng2024simpo}.
 A similar approach utilizes model-generated feedback to train other models for alignment~\citep{bai2022constitutional, lee2023rlaif, burns2023weak}.
 There are also a wide range of works that involve detecting when a language model may generate harmful text or hallucinations~\citep{du2024haloscope, yi2024jailbreak, jain2023baseline, malinin2020uncertainty, kuhn2023semantic, duan2023shifting, su2024unsupervised, yin2024characterizing, chen2024inside}.
 Another line of work aims to apply modifications to the model at generation time, including steering methods~\citep{khanov2024alignment, li2024inference, zou2023representation, rimsky-etal-2024-steering, liu2023context, lee2024programming, cao2024nothing, cao2024personalized, stickland2024steering, wang2024adaptive, subramani2022extracting, turner2023activation}.

-\textbf{Steering Model Behavior} \citet{subramani2022extracting} introduces the idea of learning a steering vector by optimizing the vector to maximize the probability of outputting target sentences. \citet{cao2024personalized} learns a steering vector by optimizing an objective that increases the ratio between the likelihood of the positive target sentence and that of a negative sentence.
-Other steering methods learn the steering vector by using the model's intermediate activations on contrastive examples such as replacing ``love" with ``hate"~\cite{turner2023activation, li2024inference, zou2023representation, rimsky-etal-2024-steering}.
-Recent works have introduced methods that allow for more controlled applications of steering vectors by using thresholds or having multiple vectors~\citep{lee2024programming, stickland2024steering, wang2024adaptive, cao2024nothing, chu2024causal}. \citet{tan2024analyzing} analyzes the generalization and reliability of steering vectors learned from CAA~\citep{rimsky-etal-2024-steering}, and \citet{singhrepresentation} analyzes affine steering functions.
-Our analysis focuses on the performance and theoretical understanding behind different steering methods.
+\textbf{Steering Model Behavior} \citet{subramani2022extracting} introduces the idea of learning a steering vector by optimizing the vector to maximize the probability of outputting target sentences. \citet{cao2024personalized} learns a steering vector by optimizing an objective that increases the ratio between the likelihood of the positive target sentence and that of a negative sentence. {\cite{wu2024reft, liu2025re} learn to steer based directly on the output generation, and \cite{geiger2024finding} learns to align the neurons with variables from some known causal model. } Other steering methods learn the steering vector by using the model's intermediate activations on contrastive examples such as replacing ``love" with ``hate"~\cite{turner2023activation, li2024inference, zou2023representation, rimsky-etal-2024-steering}.
+Recent works have introduced methods that allow for more controlled applications of steering vectors by using thresholds or having multiple vectors~\citep{lee2024programming, stickland2024steering, wang2024adaptive, cao2024nothing, chu2024causal, cheng2024linearly}.
+Other recent works have consider more general linear steering methods~\citep{rodriguez2024controlling, cheng2024linearly, belrose2023leace}. \citet{tan2024analyzing} analyzes the generalization and reliability of steering vectors learned from CAA~\citep{rimsky-etal-2024-steering}, and \citet{pres2024towards} presents guidelines and a methodology for more reliable evaluation of steering methods. \citet{singhrepresentation} analyzes affine steering functions, and \citet{belrose2024diff} presents an analysis on worst-case behavior.
+While these show how mean of differences can be optimal, \citet{singhrepresentation} considers an objective of minimizing the change in embeddings while \citet{belrose2023leace} focus on a worst-case objective.
+Our analysis focuses on the average sample-wise performance and theoretical understanding behind different steering methods.
 In existing literature~\citep{marks2023geometry, li2024inference, zou2023representation}, the comparison among different steering methods is limited to a single dataset or to simpler tasks such as classifying True/False statements.
 In contrast, we perform a more thorough evaluation and additionally provide theoretical reasoning to explain the performance of different methods in practice.